EWNB/attiny13-2wire-lights/README.md

 Finally there is the effect of decreasing battery voltage on light output.
 You could try to measure it and counter it somehow, but I rather like the lights getting dimmer as a sign the batteries are running low.

+### Battery current

+The reason I put the capacitor in was to try to reduce the fluctuations in current drawn from the battery (three AAA alkaline cells).
+When dimming, the fairy lights are fully-off for some portion of the PWM cycle, causing sudden changes of current when transitioning from on to off and from off to on.
+I find it hard to find evidence of the effect of high-frequency loads on relevant alkaline cells, but it seems to be a bad thing for lithium coin cells.
+Rather unscientifically, I just picked the spare capacitor with the largest capacitance that I could physically insert into the middle of the 8-DIP socket I insert the ATTINY into.
+Hopefully it is helping, and not just contributing to leakage current for no benefit.
+Perhaps  alkaline cells are happy regardless if the current is only a few milliamps.

 ## Prerequisites